kubedb/cli/docs/concepts/database-monitoring/overview.md

 # Monitoring Database with KubeDB

 KubeDB has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeDB supported databases.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeDB managed databases.
 This tutorial will show you how database monitoring works with KubeDB and how to configure Database crd to enable monitoring.

 ## Overview

-KubeDB uses Prometheus [exporter](https://prometheus.io/docs/instrumenting/exporters/#databases) image to exports Prometheus metrics for respective databases.
+KubeDB uses Prometheus [exporter](https://prometheus.io/docs/instrumenting/exporters/#databases) images to export Prometheus metrics for respective databases.
 Following diagram shows the logical flow of database monitoring with KubeDB.

 <p align="center">
   <img alt="Database Monitoring Flow"  src="/docs/images/concepts/monitoring/database-monitoring-overview.svg">
 </p>

-When an user creates a database crd with `spec.monitor` section configured, KubeDB operator creates the respective database and inject an exporter image as sidecar to the database pod.
+When a user creates a database crd with `spec.monitor` section configured, KubeDB operator provisions the respective database and injects an exporter image as sidecar to the database pod.
 It also creates a dedicated stats service with name `{database-crd-name}-stats` for monitoring.
 Prometheus server can scrape metrics using this stats service.

 ## Configure Monitoring